...a God to serve...a family to love... a work to do...

 2 Tablespoons sugar

-1 heaping Tablespoon shortening
+1 heaping Tablespoon shortening or lard

 2 Tablespoons salt